Natural skin care is an organic way to take care of our body’s largest organ, the skin!

 This is great for both body and face!

 4. Need a natural makeup remover?
 To remove makeup, both hazelnut oil and Jojoba oils are fabulous.
 As much as I love Coconut Oil anywhere else on my body, I wouldn’t recommend using it on your face as it can be comedogenic.
+This means it can clog your pores.

 Simply rub the oils onto your face, eyelids and lashes – rinse and rise and shine with fresh and clean skin